Prepare for a Minimally Invasive Procedure

 If your procedure is scheduled in the morning, eat a regular dinner the night before, but drink only clear liquids after midnight.
 You can drink clear liquids up to two hours before you check in for your procedure.
 It’s important to be well-hydrated before and after your procedure to minimize any complications with the contrast solution.

-On the morning of your surgery, arrive at Mountain View Hospital (El Camino Hospital) two and a half hours before your scheduled surgery time.
+On the morning of your surgery, arrive at Mountain View Hospital (El Camino Health) two and a half hours before your scheduled surgery time.
 Go directly to the preoperative/short stay unit (2B) on the second floor of the hospital.

 If you arrive after 7 a.m., check in at patient registration (1B), near the hospital's main lobby entrance on the first floor.